hybrid

 Application Guidelines

-Applicants interested in a dual degree should contact an admissions representative.
+Applicants interested in the MA in Applied Psychology and MPH dual degree program should contact an admissions counselor for admissions information.

 Cost & Aid